-In the 1990s, Bemba, close to Mobuto, is a successful contractor who takes over the running of the family business and creates new industries, in the telecommunication, aviation and audio-visual fields.
+In the 1990s, Bemba, close to Mobuto, was a successful contractor who took over the running of the family business and created new industries, in the telecommunication, aviation and audio-visual fields.

-Bemba goes into exile in 1997 following the seizure of the power by the Alliance of Democratic Forces for the Liberation of Congo (AFDLC) led by Laurent-Désiré Kabila.
+Bemba went into exile in 1997 following the seizure of power by the Alliance of Democratic Forces for the Liberation of Congo (AFDLC) led by Laurent-Désiré Kabila.

-A year later, with the help and the support of Uganda, he establishes the Movement for the Liberation of the Congo (MLC) and its military branch, the Armée de Libération du Congo (ALC).
-The group becomes one of the major politico-military actors of the country.
+A year later, with the help and the support of Uganda, he established the Movement for the Liberation of the Congo (MLC) and its military branch, the Armée de Libération du Congo (ALC).
+The group became one of the major politico-military actors in the country.

-The MLC operates in the DRC between 1998 and 2003.
-However, it is for its involvement in the Central African Republic (CAR) between 2002 and 2003 that Bemba will ultimately be condemned by the International Criminal Court (ICC).
+The MLC operated in the DRC between 1998 and 2003.
+However, it was for its involvement in the Central African Republic (CAR) between 2002 and 2003 that Bemba would ultimately be condemned by the International Criminal Court (ICC).

 In 2002, the then president of the CAR, Ange-Félix Patassé, faced a rebellion led by François Bozizé.
 In order to protect his regime and defeat the coup, Patassé called on Bemba for his support.
-The MLC thus engaged in the civil war in CAR which will see Bozizé taking office after a successful putsch in 2003.
+The MLC thus engaged in the civil war in CAR which would see Bozizé take office after a successful putsch in 2003.

 It is during this period that the MLC allegedly committed torture, rape, and attacks on human dignity such as humiliating and degrading treatment.
 They also allegedly took part in looting, particularly in the cities of Mongoumba and Bossangoa.